 Your grandmother’s wedding ring, your prescription drugs, and your laptop shouldn’t go on the moving truck.
 Valuable items should be well-wrapped and moved with you.
 Boxes get lost.
 Things get broken.
 Help prevent the worst by planning ahead.

 Moving to a new place, let alone a new state, can be rough.
 Know that it takes a year to feel settled and to begin to make friends.
 It’s normal to sometimes yearn for where you used to live, even if you wanted this out-of-state move.
 Keep in mind you will adjust to the change with time.

 The bottom line

-Start preliminary planning early when you’re moving to another state.
+Start preliminary planning early when you’re moving out of state.
 Get organized months before your moving date.
 State-to-state movers need advance notice to coordinate your move.
 If you opt for a long-distance moving truck rental, schedule well before a penalty kicks in.

 Frequently Asked Questions

 How much does it cost to move out of state?